hanswenzel/CaTS/README.md

     RadiatorSD no Hits just collection of Gensteps  (Scintillation and Cerenkov) to be processed by Opticks.

-This requires the opticks environment to be set up properly [Instructions](Instructions.md)
+This requires the opticks environment to be set up properly see: [Instructions](Instructions.md)

+ source setup_opticks.sh

 To get started :